waiyiwong/mindful_yoga/README.md

 - Realfavicongenerator.net - for favicon
 - Figma - used to create wireframes and edit texts and images

 ### **Acknowledgements**
-- I would like to acknowledge my Code Institute facilitator, Shelly, for her teaching and guidance.
+- I would like to acknowledge my Code Institute facilitator, Shelly Maughan, for her teaching and guidance.
+Thank you so much!!!

-[def]: #user-experience-(ux)